Whitematter

 Tensors and Autograd

 The tensor is a contiguous float buffer with shape metadata, stride info, and a pointer to the function that created it.
-That pointer is the autograd system - every operation records a closure that knows how to compute its gradient.
+That pointer is the autograd system.
+Every operation records a closure that knows how to compute its gradient.

 auto x = Tensor::randn({64, 784}, true); // requires_grad=true